Reinforcement Learning in Modern Biostatistics: Constructing Optimal Adaptive Interventions: The Reinforcement Learning Framework

-and, exemplifying, thus, the entire optimization procedure required for computing the optimal policy as reported in \eqref{eq: opt_policy} or \eqref{eq: opt_policy2}.
-Note that, under the Markov property, the agent's decisions can be entirely determined based on the current information only, as the latter fully determines the environment's transition-probability distributions, i.e., $p_{t+1}(\cdot, \cdot|\mathbf{H_{t}}, A_{t}) = p_{t+1}(\cdot, \cdot|X_{t}, A_{t})$, $\forall t \geq 0$.
-When transition probabilities $\{p_{t+1}\}_{t \geq 0}$ are also time independent, i.e., $p_{t+1} = p$, $\forall t \geq 0$ the process is called \textit{time-homogeneous} or \textit{stationary} MDP.
-In light of this additional assumption, states, rewards and actions are now time independent, given the previous stage information.
-In the context of DTRs as well as JITAIs, time-homogeneous MDPs were proposed in indefinite-time horizon settings, as they simplify the problem by working with time-independent quantities, which do not require a backward induction strategy (see Section~\ref{DTR_infinite}).
+Note that under the Markov property, the agent's decisions can be entirely determined based on the current information only, as it fully determines the environment's transition-probability distributions, i.e., $p_{t+1}(\cdot, \cdot|\mathbf{H_{t}}, A_{t}) = p_{t+1}(\cdot, \cdot|X_{t}, A_{t})$, for all $t$.
+When the transition probabilities $\{p_{t+1}\}_{t \geq 0}$ are also time independent, i.e., $p_{t+1} = p$, for all $t$, the process is called \textit{time-homogeneous} or \textit{stationary} MDP.
+In light of this additional assumption, states, rewards, and actions are now time independent, given the information of previous time points.
+In the context of DTRs as well as JITAIs, time-homogeneous MDPs were proposed in indefinite-time horizons, as they simplify the problem by working with time-independent quantities, which do not require a backward induction strategy (see Section~\ref{DTR_infinite}).

-While both Full-RL and MDP-RL are typically formulated as problems with states, actions, rewards, and transition rules that depend on previous states, an exception is made for MABs, whose original formulation can be viewed as a \textit{stateless} variant of RL~\citep{bouneffouf2020survey}.
-In a typical MAB problem, actions and rewards are not associated with states or they are assumed to depend only on the current state, enabling in this way faster \textit{online} learning.
+While both full-RL and MDP-RL are typically formulated as problems with states, actions, rewards, and transition rules that depend on previous states, an exception is made for MABs, whose original formulation can be viewed as a \textit{stateless} variant of RL.
+In a typical MAB problem, either the actions and the rewards are not associated with states or they are assumed to depend only on the current state.
+This feature enables faster learning in settings such as JITAIs where RL is continuously implemented in an \textit{online} fashion.
+This aspect will be discussed in more detail in Section~\ref{sec: divergence_DTR_JITAI}.

-\subsubsection{Multi-Armed Bandits}
+\subsubsection{Multi-armed bandits}

-MAB problems, often identified as a special subclass of RL~\citep{sutton18_rl,bouneffouf2020survey}, have a long history in statistics.
-They have been introduced in biostatistics by \cite{thompson1933likelihood} and, extensively studied under the heading \textit{sequential design of experiments} \citep{robbins1952some, berry1985bandit, lai1987adaptive}.
+MAB problems, often identified as a special subclass of RL~\citep{sutton18_rl}, have a long history in statistics.
+They were introduced in 1933 by \cite{thompson_likelihood_1933} and extensively studied under the heading \textit{sequential design of experiments} \citep{robbins1952some, lai1985asymptotically}.